tiw150/Zresidual/inst/zresidual_demo.md

 gof_tests<-data.frame(sw.wbc,sw.lwbc,sf.wbc,sf.lwbc)
 ```

-The Z-residuals can be divided into $`k`$ groups by cutting the
+The Z-residuals can be divided into k groups by cutting the covariates
-covariates or linear predictors into equally-spaced intervals.
-To
+or linear predictors into equally-spaced intervals.
+To quantitatively
-quantitatively evaluate the homogeneity of grouped Z-residuals, we
+evaluate the homogeneity of grouped Z-residuals, we propose testing the
-propose testing the equality of group means and group variances.
-For
+equality of group means and group variances.
+For this purpose, we employ
-this purpose, we employ the F-test in ANOVA to assess the equality of
+the F-test in ANOVA to assess the equality of means and Bartlett’s test
-means and Bartlett’s test to examine the equality of variances.
+to examine the equality of variances.

 Code